Serving South Carolina and Pennsylvania

 NET Board Secretary and Treasurer; NET Public Safety Liaison Director

-(ACPD) since 2017.
-Prior, Officer Roberson worked for a combined total of six and one half years at the Avilla Police Department.
+Bill Roberson is a sworn police officer in Northeast Indiana since 2017.
+Prior to being a full-time police officer, Bill served as a reserve police officer and part-time police officer for another agency in Northeast Indiana.
 He is a Graduate of Indiana Wesleyan University and Indiana Law Enforcement Academy, and a member of the Fraternal Order of Police and the International Association of Chiefs of Police.
 Officer Roberson has taught multiple Law Enforcement related topics to new and current officers including CPR /AED, Taser, and ALICE protocols.
 Officer Roberson began working traffic safety and enforcement grants while assigned to the Warrants and Fugitive Division.
 He continues to work every Traffic Enforcement Grant / Operation Pull Over Grant that he has the opportunity to work, gravitating toward impaired driver enforcement to keep the community safer.
-Officer Roberson currently serves in the Patrol Division as a School Resource Officer (SRO).
-Officer Roberson is
+Officer Roberson currently serves in the Patrol Division.

 In his time off duty, Officer Roberson enjoys spending time with his wife, Catanna and their family, watching TV and movies, woodworking, and camping.